wuzp15/qiskit_tutorial/README.md

 1. Install [Anaconda][anaconda]

+For windows user, do the following with Anaconda Prompt.

 For macos and Linux, do the following with your shell.
-For windows user, do the following with

 <img width="460" alt="截屏2021-10-14 下午3 11 49" src="https://user-images.githubusercontent.com/28384350/137269205-066bc52f-7bc7-402c-a915-ed2cc4fae4b8.png">